phillipDenness/personal-spa/README.md

 ## Development server

 Run `npm run start` for a dev server.
+Run `npm run start-dev` for angular client.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Set environment variables.
 PRODUCTION=